Below is a list of national best practice models, resources and articles.

 Model Programs Guide

 The MPG contains summary information (program description, evaluation design, research findings, references, and contact information) on evidence-based delinquency prevention and intervention programs.
 Programs are categorized into exemplary, effective, and promising, based on a set of methodological criteria and the strength of the findings.
-The MPG database can be queried through the three methods described below.
+The MPG database can be queried through these three methods.

 Models for Change